Total TimePrep: 45 min. + cooling Cook: 10 min.

 - 1 tablespoon ketchup

-- In a large bowl, combine the corn bread mix, milk, eggs and food coloring just until moistened.
-Pour into a greased 9-in. x 5-in. loaf pan.
-Bake at 400° for 30-35 minutes until a toothpick inserted near the center comes out clean.
+- In a large bowl, combine the cornbread mix, milk, eggs and food coloring just until moistened.
+Pour into a greased 9x5-in. loaf pan.
+Bake at 400° for 30-35 minutes until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - Cut top fourth off loaf of bread; carefully hollow out bottom, leaving a 1-in. shell (discard removed bread or save for another use).